sjondavey/MonteCarlo/README.md

 In case you are really, really bored!
 A few years ago I wrote some code to 'structure derivative transactions' using excel as the front end.
 I was inspired by Quantlib.org but wanted to use the exercise to force myself to put in some time and effort into C++.
-I also wanted something less 'quanty' (read simpler) because had hoped to deploy my work for a foar less technical user base.
+I also wanted something less 'quanty' (read simpler) because had hoped to deploy my work for a less technical user base.
 A user base that understood their specific market well and 'knew' there was only one way to price those derivatives and just wanted 'that stuff' to be hidden from them.
 My main aim was to build a Monte Carlo Engine for derivative structures they composed, or added to, in order to calculate Risk and Finance measures that needed Full Monte Carlo (PFE, xVA, Basel Regulatory Capital etc).

 I really struggled but managed to cobble something together.
 Even though I tried to build the code properly, there was just too much that I had to learn so, while it worked, it was a bit of a Frankenstein, parts borrowed from QuantLib, parts taken from Steve Dalton's book Excel Add-in Development in C/C++.
 While I was really happy the project managed to achieve it's objectives, it never really gained much traction - even a light structuring library gets quite messy and asking traders to choose between risk-neutral and real-world evolution of stochastic variables made the spreadsheets too difficult to use.
 It still required an expert audience.